 Step #7: Grow Your Blog

-This step is also as important as previous steps.
+This step is also as important as previous steps in our guide on how to start a blog.
 Below, I’m going to list some ways you can grow your blog.

 But before promoting, I suggest publishing a few blog posts first.
 Have something on your plate already before presenting it to others.

 Give a few days or 2-3 weeks.
 Once you see it budding, buckle up for the next steps:

 Tell everyone when you start a blog.
 Tell your friends, colleagues, neighbors, family, or Exs (at your own risk).
 The goal here is to let everyone know you’re a blogger now.
 This can create a chain; they’ll further tell their acquaintances, and you can start to get some visits early on.

 2. Leverage the Power of Social Media

 The answer to the question of how to start a blog would have been incomplete without mentioning social media.
 Social media can help more than you might be thinking.
 First, create social handles for your blog.
 Update your bios on every network – use service providers like Linktree to manage all your links.

 Next: join relevant communities where your target audience hangs out.
 Create goodwill there by sharing your posts that are actually helpful to them.
 Imagine the number of communities, groups, and pages on all social media platforms – and imagine, if you do this, the visits you can get just by doing that.

 Find your target audience on these platforms: Facebook groups and pages, Reddit communities, Pinterest, Quora, and Instagram pages.